 Functional Capacity Evaluations are also called Work Capacity Evaluations.
-They are generally performed by occupational therapists (“OT”) who have special training and are called Certified Work Capacity Evaluators.
-Occasionally, doctors perform the same function.
+They are generally performed by occupational therapists (“OT”) that have special training and are called Certified Work Capacity Evaluators.
+Occasionally, doctors perform the same testing.

 A Functional Capacity Evaluation usually takes at least a day and sometimes more.
-Usually, the assessment is done at the office of the OT but sometimes they are done out of the office perhaps at the workplace setting or at your home.
+Usually, the assessment is done at the office of the OT but sometimes they are done at your workplace or home.

-Generally speaking, Functional Capacity Evaluations are a better tool for you than for ICBC because it helps prove your personal injury claim.
-Functional Capacity Evaluations attempt to determine whether or not an individual, on an objective basis, can do a certain level of activities or work.
-The OT performs extensive testing and makes a decision as to the functional limits of the individual, whether it is sedentary, light, medium or heavy work or activities.
+Functional Capacity Evaluations are a better tool for you than for ICBC because it helps prove your personal injury claim.
+Functional Capacity Evaluations attempt to determine whether an individual, on an objective basis, can do a certain level of activities or work.
+The OT performs extensive testing and decides as to the functional limits of the individual, whether it is sedentary, light, medium or heavy work/activities.
 They look at the ability of a Plaintiff to perform a certain job.

-Since the day long testing involves numerous real life situations which simulate work and activities, it is hard for ICBC to turn around and suggest that the testing process or outcome is somehow invalid.
-Also, it is easy to argue that the Functional Capacity Evaluation is a better measure of disability than the measure used by an ICBC doctor who performs a 15-30 minute physical exam.
+Since the day long testing involves numerous real-life situations which simulate work and activities, it is hard for ICBC to turn around and suggest that the testing process is invalid.
+Also, it is easy to argue that the Functional Capacity Evaluation is a better measure of disability than the measure used by an ICBC doctor who performs a 15-30-minute physical exam.

 The other time when a Functional Capacity Evaluation should be performed is within six months of a trial date or a few months in advance of an attempt to settle your claim with ICBC.